-Any name that goes with “Mugabe” is a household name at least in Zimbabwe.
+Any name that goes with “Mugabe” is a household name at least in Zimbabwe and most of the Southern African countries.
 Grace is one of those.
-Grace Mugabe is the current First Lady of Zimbabwe.
+Grace Mugabe is the former First Lady of Zimbabwe.

-Background information confirms that Zimbabwe’s First Lady was not born with a silver spoon in her mouth.
+Background information confirms that Grace was not born with a silver spoon in her mouth.
 She had a history of hawking at a younger age.

 You know what they say about Africans and child naming.
 It is believed that your name sharpens your destiny.
 Perhaps Grace went with the motto, hence grace took her from her rural environment to her Graceland paradise.

-Grace Mugabe offered a secretarial course which helped her secure a job at the President’s Office in 1980.
+Grace Mugabe did a secretarial course which helped her secure a job at the President’s Office in 1980.
 Who knew that was the beginning of her major personality transformation.

 Grace’s transformation is one of the stunning facts about her.
 For one, records have shown that Grace – who used to be of a humble background – has now become famous for her lavish lifestyle.